-Users can create and securely share bundles with Cribl Support either from the UI or from the CLI.
+If you're managing your own LogStream deployment (single-instance or distributed), you can create and securely share bundles with Cribl Support either from the UI or from the CLI.
 In either case, you'll need outbound internet access to https://diag-upload.cribl.io and a valid Support Case number.
-That site only works when using the cribl diag command or uploading using the LogStream UI (i.e. connecting directly to it with your web browser will fail).
+That site works only when using the cribl diag command or uploading using the LogStream UI.
+(So connecting directly to it with your web browser will fail.)